 Any search by a member of staff for a prohibited item and all searches conducted by police officers will be recorded in the school's safeguarding reporting system, including whether or not an item is found.
 This will allow the designated safeguarding lead (or deputy) to identify possible risks and initiate a safeguarding response if required.
-Headteachers may also decide that all searches for items banned by the school rules should be recorded.
+The Headteacher will make a record of all searches for items banned by the school rules.

-At Normanby Primary School School the following records of every search will be made:
+At IAT the following records of every search will be made:

 - the date, time and location of the search;

 - which pupil was searched;

 - who conducted the search and any other adults or pupils present;

-- what was being searched for;
+- · what was being searched for;

 - the reason for searching;

-- what items, if any, were found; and
+- · what items, if any, were found; and

 - what follow-up action was taken as a consequence of the search